Why Children Need to Move So Much

 Sedentary Virtual Life

-Children’s instinct to move can also easily be surpressed by our modern sedentary lifestyles and electronic devices.
+Children’s instinct to move can also easily be suppressed by our modern sedentary lifestyles and electronic devices.
 I believe screen time, whether for work, school or pleasure, is a major contributor to our own lack of activity and this filters down to our kids.

 Read this post to learn the consequences of too much screen time for kids.